bcgov/GDX-Analytics-Drupal-Snowplow/README.md

 ## Requirements

 This module requires Drupal 10.
-Backwards compatibility tests are also conducted for Drupal 9.
+Backwards compatibility tests are also conducted for Drupal 9/8.

 ## Project Status

 This project is currently under development and actively supported by the GDX Analytics Team.

-This version: 4.0.0
+This version: 4.1.0

+This version, tested in Drupal 10/9/8, adds the option to use [Composer](https://getcomposer.org/) to install the module.

+It's important to note that this is a breaking feature, as previous version extracted search terms from the first key-value pair in the URI.

+Older versions:

-This version, tested in Drupal 10/9/8, adds the option to declare a specific Search Key.
+4.0.0: Tested in Drupal 10/9/8, this version adds the option to declare a specific Search Key.
 The module looks for the Search Path(s) to trigger a search event and extracts the search terms from the URI based on the defined Search Key.
 If there are multiple copies of the same key in the URI, the module will concatenate all key values to the list of search terms.

-It's important to note that this is a breaking feature, as previous version extracted search terms from the first key-value pair in the URI.

-Older versions:

 3.3.0: Tested in Drupal 10/9/8, this version adds the option of using multiple (comma-separated) search paths.
 It is possible to configure the module to trigger a search event coming from different search paths.